Madjeisah/Network-Information-Security/README.md

 # Network-Information-Security<a name="TOP"></a>
-Network Information Security Course - fall 2023
+Network and Information Security Course - Spring 2023

 ## Table of Contents
 1. [Syllabus](#syllabus)